Residential Projects

 The total value of residential properties built in Nairobi in 2014 stood at Sh120 billion.

-The high lending rates and the steep cost of land in Nairobi have made it costly to build homes in the city, meaning developers must charge high rents so as to recoup their investment within reasonable time-lines.
+The high lending rates and the steep cost of land in Nairobi have made it costly to build homes in the city, meaning developers must charge high rents to recoup their investment within reasonable timelines.

-This has scared away potential tenants who now opt for older flats that are relatively cheaper.
+This has scared away tenants who opt for older flats that are relatively cheaper.

-The housing glut, however, is being experienced in the middle-income and some high-income suburbs where most developers have been focusing on in recent years.
+The housing glut, however, is being experienced in the middle-income and some high-income suburbs which most developers have been focusing on in recent years.

 It is likely that, in coming years, developers will shift focus to the lower middle-income and low-income housing segment where demand is steeply rising amid nearly zero supply.